 The result of the driving test as shown on the copy of the test form is subject to final verification by this Department.
-Should an amendment of the verdict be found necessary in the course of verification, the candidate will receive by post a notice to this effect and he/she will be invited to our office for the purpose of updating the test result.
+Should an amendment of the verdict be found necessary in the course of verification, the candidate will receive by post a notice to this effect and will be invited to the Driving Services Section for the purpose of updating the test result.

-Appendix - Braking System
+Appendix - Braking System and Safe Driving